bfeliz/bfeliz/README.md

 ### Hello!

 I am glad you have found your way to my GitHub profile.
 Feel free to take a look around and check out my repositories.
-If you have any thoughts or comments, plese share!
+If you have any thoughts or comments, please share!
 I am always looking to improve, learn, or just celebrate a job well done :relaxed:

 If you feel like connecting elsewhere, shoot me a message and request on [LinkedIn](https://www.linkedin.com/in/brittany-crosthwait/)